Up to 60% off sofas & mattresses — limited‑time deals.

 Which Susalt model felt best for side sleeping?

-The 10-inch foam model relieved shoulder pressure the fastest for lighter side sleepers, while the 12-inch pocket-coil model was a good middle ground if you still want more structure.
+In our rotation, the 10-inch foam model relieved shoulder pressure fastest for lighter side sleepers.
+If you want more structure, the 12-inch pocket-coil model was the best middle ground.

 Which one is easiest to turn on?

-Both hybrids were easier to turn on than the all-foam mattress, with the 12-inch support-forward hybrid feeling the quickest and most predictable during slow-roll tests.
+Both hybrids turned easier than the all-foam bed.
+The 12-inch support-forward hybrid felt the quickest and most predictable in our slow-roll tests.

 How noticeable is partner movement?

 The 10-inch foam mattress muted movement the most.
-The hybrids were still controlled, but bigger movements created a mild wave you can feel if you’re sensitive.
+The hybrids stayed controlled, but bigger movements still created a mild wave.

 Which model has the strongest edges?

-The 12-inch hybrid with memory foam had the most secure edge sit and the steadiest near-edge sleep feel in our rotation.
+The 12-inch hybrid with memory foam had the most secure edge sit and the steadiest near-edge sleep feel in our tests.

 Previous post